huajiejin/url-fallback/README.md

 })
 ```

-You can check if it works by opening the network panel in the Chrome Developer Tools and blocking a resource, then refreshing the page.
+Check if it works by opening the network panel in the Chrome Developer Tools and blocking a js or css resource, then refreshing the page.

 ## Usage